 L108- I think it is important for the readers to know from which ecosystem you have studied the species and set the scene for your methods and results.
 It appears that you have talked about all the ecosystems and possible climatic change effects but lack a sense of belonging to the study species.
 You must also explain the choice of study species.

 We agree with the reviewer comment and have introduced the requirements we followed to selecting the study species in L 110-112.
 To be able to study intraspecific variation at subpopulation level it is important to select a locally abundant species present along an environmental gradient in the study area (Albert et al 2011).
-Additionally, previous knowledge about optimal germination conditions was also needed to correctly asses that responses observed were because of water stress levels (L 125-126).
+Additionally, previous knowledge about optimal germination conditions was also needed to correctly assess that responses observed were because of water stress levels (L 125-126).

 Materials and methods